datopian/playbook/guide/README.md

         -   *Due date* - 7th of the next month (You should be paid in 7 days after you make the invoice)
         -   *Reference* - Start with 001, following month 002 and so on..
-        -   *Item* - 005 Subcontractor
+        -   *Item* - 5111 -COS - Contractor - if most of your time is spent on billable projects, or if not, use 6331 - Contractors;
         -   *Description* - What are you working on?
 Could be Admin/Communication/Writing/ or the project you are working on i.e Datahub/Cybergreen/iMed..
-        -   *Account* - Please select the account that you have been working on, ex:
-321- Contractor - Tech (Design, Software Dev etc)
+        -   *Account* - Please select the account that you have been working on, ex: Viderum Core Business 321- Contractor - Tech (Design, Software Dev etc)
 324 - Contractor - Marketing
 326 - Contractor - Research